AdenWhitworth/PlantPal_Front-End/README.md

 - **Socket.IO**: A library that facilitates real-time, bidirectional communication between clients and servers, crucial for features like live updates and notifications.
 - **Jest**: A delightful JavaScript testing framework that ensures the reliability of the application by allowing developers to write unit tests for their functions and components.
 - **TypeDoc**: A documentation generator for TypeScript projects that creates consistent and user-friendly API documentation, making it easier for developers to understand and use the codebase.
+- **GitHub Actions**: A robust CI/CD platform that automates workflows such as testing, building, and deploying the application.
+GitHub Actions ensures consistent code quality and streamlines deployments to production environments.
+- **Vercel**: A cloud platform for hosting front-end applications.
+Vercel handles building and deploying the application, providing a seamless and fast experience for hosting React-based projects.

 ## Getting Started